bespinian/blog/content/posts/observability-in-the-cloud.md

 Instead, there are two primary challenges that should be tackled by site reliability engineers who aim to improve the observability of their systems.

 First, each individual service should be instrumented to keep track of its context.
 Furthermore, each service should emit arbitrarily wide events containing the relevant context when a request/task processing finishes (successfully or with an exception).
-To do this, whenever a workload is processed (e.g. a request enters a system), an event context object should be initialized and prepopulated with all relevant data.
+To achieve this, whenever a workload is processed (e.g. a request enters a system), an event context object should be initialized and prepopulated with all relevant data.
 As the workload is being processed, this object should be enriched and whenever another service is called, relevant context should be passed downstream.
 When the request finishes, the whole context event should be passed to the central storage system.
 Many logging libraries support such use cases, but they also need to be implemented correctly in the frameworks used.
 Ensuring, that these events are properly enriched is the responsibility of developers and site reliability engineers.
-The goal should be, that problems can usually be pinpointed by looking at a single event, without having to painstakingly correlate dozens of events or reproduce an issue through incremental trial and error.
+The goal should be that problems can usually be pinpointed by looking at a single event, without having to painstakingly correlate dozens of events or reproduce an issue through incremental trial and error.

-As a second challenge, an event storage and querying system must be put in place, which is able to process these wide events reasonably and which allows querying and searching.
+As a second challenge, an event storage and querying system must be put in place, which can process these wide events reasonably and which allows querying and searching.
-Storing arbitrarily wide events and querying across all dimensions is crucial in order to avoid limitations to the sort of questions you can ask.
+Storing arbitrarily wide events and querying across all dimensions is crucial to avoid limitations to the sort of questions you can ask.
 However, it is not supported by many monitoring systems, especially since it is usually very resource intensive.
 Some observability / monitoring tools, such as Elasticsearch, already support such use cases.
 These systems may get expensive and require fine-tuning and optimization in their own right to ensure that they perform well while staying cost-effective.